 “Are you sure?
 Shouldn’t it be Samara’s?”
 Even as I protest, I pick up the bracelet, tilting it so the emerald catches the light with a green flash.
 A powerful surge sweeps through my wrist and forearm.
 I inhale sharply and almost drop the bracelet.
 The contact is painful but exhilarating.
 As the pain intensifies, my fingers curl around the bracelet.
 My hand glows golden.
 My bones are on fire.

-The air crackles with energy, and my hair lifts off my scalp, as my vision fades.
+The air crackles with energy, and my hair lifts off my scalp.
+I close my eyes.

-Oil lamps blazing.
-People crowding the room.
+Oil lamps blaze.
+People crowd the room.
 My fingertips smooth over the embroidered gold figures on my deep blue wool gown.
 I glance behind me at the empty throne.

 “Put the bracelet in the bag.”
 The quiet words shatter my vision.
 I’m back on the bed, sitting next to Father.
 “In here.”
 He fumbles for the box.